dustinpfister/blog_posts/_posts/canvas-position.md

     </body>
 </html>
 ```

+So this is a crude yet effect example of canvas position that has to do with getting pointer device position object values that are relative to a canvas position in the window of a web page.
+There are many ways of making a more complex, and capable [input control system](/2020/04/17/canvas-example-input-controller/) of sorts that might make use of this, along with many other concepts.
+However the basic idea is there, and will not change much when it comes to this little aspect of client side javaScript development.

 ### 3.1 - Making A Get canvas relative position helper method that will work with both mouse and touch events